ceblfe/Deep_Learning_KC/README.md

 ## 1. pictures/

-The file pictures/ contains all pictures that we are using the example in image captioning.
+The file pictures/ contains all pictures that we are using as example in image captioning.

-In pictures/ we have the pictures:
+The pictures are:
   1. 11293289843_831b538448_o.jpg
   2. example.jpg
   3. example_reducida.jpg